macster110/aipam/README.md

+Still in development: Not suitable for general use.
+Expected completion 19/11/2018

 # AIPAM

 A Java and JavaFX based program to visualise and cluster sound clips which can then be annotated and export by manual annotation.